 Members’ area of the website

 There is a password-protected area of this website to which only Club members have access.
-This is where you can watch videos of lectures, read reports of meetings going back to 1993, find out about the books, slides and microscopes for use by members, and admire lots of photographs taken by members.
+Your Username and Password are on the back of your membership card.
+This area is where you can watch videos of lectures, read reports of meetings going back to 1993, find out about the books, slides and microscopes for use by members, and admire lots of photographs taken by members.
 Non-members can see examples here: